 Foxes are pests that can cause unforeseen damage to your business.
-The urban fox is prevalent in London with approximately 28 foxes per square mile.
-They are making their home on construction sites with the mainstay of their diet being waste food from restaurants, takeaways, hotels, pubs and food-processing units.
+The urban fox is a prevalent pest in London with approximately 28 foxes per square mile.
+They are making their home on construction sites with the mainstay of their diet being waste food from restaurants, takeaways, hotels, pubs, and food-processing units.
 These organisations are being increasingly targeted by foxes.

 Dyno-Pest Pest Fox Management Treatment

-Whilst it’s impossible to guarantee that your business will never be impacted by Foxes, you can greatly reduce the risk with the Dyno-Pest ‘Power of 3’ protection programme:
+Whilst it’s impossible to guarantee that your business will never be impacted by Foxes, you can greatly reduce the risk with the Dyno-Pest ‘Power of 3’ protection program:

-- A qualified Dyno-Pest surveyor will undertake a thorough on-site inspection and you will receive a report detailing findings, the proposed treatment and fees.
+- A qualified Dyno-Pest surveyor will undertake a thorough on-site inspection and you will receive a report detailing findings, the proposed treatment, and fees.
 The latest treatments for Foxes that are used by accredited Dyno-Pest technicians are cost-effective and safe, posing no threat to humans or animals.
-If it is necessary to cull a Fox, this will be carried out in a humane manner by a qualified Dyno-Pest pest controller using approved and licensed techniques.
+If it is necessary to cull a Fox, this will be carried out humanely by a qualified Dyno-Pest pest controller using approved and licensed techniques.

 - The treatment used by Dyno-Pest can only be used by professional operatives with the appropriate application certification by DEFRA (The Department for Environment Food and Rural Affairs).
 Because Foxes are reliant on their sense of smell, the dried deposits of the approved treatment emit a very unpleasant smell.
 Foxes associate this with the area and so move away.
 This aversion to the area persists even after the chemical has been washed away.

-- Management treatment is recommended; usually on a quarterly basis to prevent other Foxes from inhabiting the previously treated area.
-In areas with a high density of Foxes, your Dyno-Pest technician will advise on the optimum management programme.
+- Management treatment is recommended; usually quarterly to prevent other Foxes from inhabiting the previously treated area.
+In areas with a high density of Foxes, your Dyno-Pest technician will advise on the optimum management program.

 - Make sure that all waste food is securely packaged and stored in bins that cannot be easily accessed or toppled over.

-- Be alert, brief all staff members to be vigilant-and build daily spot checks into your cleaning programme.
+- Be alert, brief all staff members to be vigilant, and build daily spot checks into your cleaning program.
 Don’t simply rely on scheduled visits from your Dyno-Pest technician.
-If in doubt, request an unscheduled visit
+If in doubt, request an unscheduled visit .

 If your business is being affected by foxes contact Dyno-Pest to arrange a visit from a professional Dyno-Pest technician.

-For help with fox & squirrel control for your business
+For help with fox control for your London business contact us today.

 Call 020 7582 9241